Take the Modified Checklist for Autism in Toddlers (MCHAT-R/F) autism test

 MCHAT is available online in the Pathfinder Health app!

-Disclaimer: The M-CHAT and the information on this site are not designed to and do not provide medical advice, professional diagnosis, or treatment.
-The information is NOT intended to replace consultation with a qualified medical professional.
+Disclaimer: The M-CHAT and the information on this site are not designed to and do not provide medical advice, formal autism evaluation, formal developmental evaluation, professional diagnosis, or treatment.
+The information is NOT intended to replace consultation with your child's pediatrician or a qualified mental health professional.